kpsaju/Data-Analysis-Projects/sales-insights/readme.md

 - Summarize findings to help leadership understand where sales are coming from
 - Identify underperforming areas to support data-driven strategic decisions

-# Business Challenge
-The company faces difficulties in:
-- Identifying where sales are coming from
-- Spotting underperforming products or regions
-- Tracking monthly and yearly performance

 # Tools Used
 - **MySQL Workbench** – For querying and exploring the `db_dump.sql` sales dataset